peterleimbach/peterleimbach.github.io/docs/setup-mkdocs-environment.md

 As requirement you need a Python 3 environment available.

+The commands are for Linux but similar on a Windows machine.

 ## create a virtual python environment

 It's better to install the required Python libraries in a separate virtual Python environment for the project instead of in the local machine environement.